danstadler-pdx/dev-team/README.md

 ## how to deploy this project directly (vs. using Flux to deploy it)

-clone the repo
+Clone the repo;

-cd into the top level directory
+CD into the top level directory;

-test the output (note no patches are applied, so demo is the same as base):
+Test the output (note no patches are applied, so "demo" is the same as base):
 ```
 kustomize build opentelemetry-demo/demo
 ```